Reasons Why Children Do Not Listen

 The most common reason why children do not listen is due to inconsistency in parenting skills.
 Not listening effectively and doing as they are told could also result in a parent being inconsistent or poor disciplining habits.
 Many parents try the "do this or else" tactic but rarely do they follow through with the "or else" part.
 Most parents find it easier to just give up and being consistent with what they are asking and administering the consequences.

 Be realistic in your request and only mention a consequence that you are willing to follow through on.
 Also, make sure both the request and consequence is reasonable.
 Don't ever administer a consequence out of spite.

 Just allowing your child to ignore you has sent a message to the child that they really don't have to do as they are told because you will drop it if they ignore you.
 Many parents get frustrated when the child ignores their request and will fall into the trap of repeating the request over and over.
-Even worse, several parents will even raise their voice in frustration expecting to be heard.
+Even worse, several parents will even raise their voices in frustration expecting to be heard.
 This is simply ineffective because you want your child to listen without the tension.
 You should want the child to listen because they respect you, not because they resent you.

 Do not badger the child.
 Meaning, do not consistently repeat yourself expecting the child to behave any differently.
 As Einstein said, "The definition of insanity is doing the same thing over and over and expecting a different result."
 So if the child didn't listen the first and second time, why are you repeating it for a third, fourth, and fifth time.

 In most cases, the parent gives up and the child is banking on this.
 The child figures if he or she ignores your request long enough he or she won't have to do as he or she is told.
-Ultimately, this ends up in the parent yelling at the child, which can leave lasting affects psychologically.
-In the midst of all this going on, the parent typically throw out the "..or else" phrase, which more often than not leads to inconsistency as mentioned above.
+Ultimately, this ends up in the parent yelling at the child, which can leave lasting effects psychologically.
+In the midst of all this going on, the parent typically throws out the "..or else" phrase, which more often than not leads to inconsistency as mentioned above.

 Limiting Power Struggles